 Like you'd get your knuckles bloody for me

 But he was never your understudy, and you would never fight for me, and of course, I never did learn to read your mind.

 And on and on, through my past, and somehow, the whole time, I'm smiling.
 It all feels so right, and it's for the best now.
 My quarantine dreams all make sense, I'm done with all that and on some new shit now.
 And there is a future.

 Then comes Mad Woman, and it's not so hazy and so many men have said I'm crazy.
 My brothers, some of my lovers, and most of all, Donald Trump, who more than anyone, made me this way.
 A mad woman.

 And I am definitely mouthing FUCK YOU FOREVER.
 Not smiling.

 Every time one of them calls me crazy I get more crazy.

-And when they say I seem angry I only get more angry.
+And when they say I seem angry I get more angry.

 And what about that...

 But I know that this too shall pass, and Trump will die like all men do.
 And some day, soon, there will be another lover, straight out of my quarantine dreams.
 And until then I have Folklore.
-Released at the perfect time, embodying all of my many quarantine moods.
+Released at the perfect time, embodying all of my many quarantine moods, fantasies, dreams, and memories.